Glossary of Cleaning Terms

 Atom - The smallest particle of an element that retains the chemical properties of that element.
 The atoms of many elements are bonded together in groups to form particles called molecules.
 Atoms consist of three main types of smaller particles.
-These include the electrons, protons, and neutrons.
+These include electrons, protons, and neutrons.

-Backyard burning - An illegal method of getting rid of household waste, possibly in an attempt to save on bin charges, that releases levels of pollutants into the air, so harming air quality and risking the health of those burning the waste and of their neighbors.
+Backyard burning - An illegal method of getting rid of household waste, possibly in an attempt to save on bin charges, that releases levels of pollutants into the air, so harming air quality and risking the health of those burning the waste and of their neighbours.

 Bacteriostat - A chemical agent that stops bacteria from spreading but doesn’t kill it.